Falcon Studios (and network sites) releases scenes in “movies” with identical name across scenes.

 We’ve already made exceptions to the “original official title” guideline in these situations, adding a scene/episode/appearance number to the end according to an established studio convention.
 It would be nice to have a universal format across all of StashDB, but it’s not really necessary.
 As long as we try to keep it consistent within that particular network/studio then it’s fine.

 I dug a little deeper into this particular example.
 From a couple Wayback Machine archives I found, it doesn’t look like this studio had their own numbering format as far back as 6 years ago.
-And it also looks like the Movie Name, Scene #
+And it also looks like the Movie Name, Scene # format is by far the most common for this network, dating back to the oldest submissions to StashDB.

 I don’t see any reason to change that convention, so I would just keep doing what we’re already doing.
 It’s a lot easier to fix the few outliers then to overhaul the entire network.
 And when the numbering differs between the website and the DVD, keep the website’s original numbering.